Ex Machina (soundtrack): Additional music

-The Oliver Cheatham single "Get Down Saturday Night" sound tracked the disco dancing sequence by Ava, which was chose by Garland while shooting the film.
+The Oliver Cheatham single "Get Down Saturday Night" sound tracked the disco dancing sequence by Ava, which was chosen by Garland while shooting the film.
 Salisbury mentioned that two Savages tracks were planned to be used, until one of their tracks were included.
 "Husbands" played during the opening of the film, which Barrow mentioned "it sounded and looked totally, totally brilliant and it was a really great opening, but it set you up for a different film – it set you up for almost what felt like a Marvel film, a really brilliant, exciting Marvel film, and then you were just going to go into an hour of dialogue."

 Other tracks included: "Enola Gay" by Orchestral Manoeuvres in the Dark, "Piano Sonata No 21 D. 960 in B-flat Major" (first movement) composed by Franz Schubert and performed by Alfred Brendel and "Unaccompanied Cello Suite No 1 in G Major BWV 1007 – Prelude", composed by J.S.
 Bach, performed by Yo-Yo Ma.
 The theme song from the film Ghostbusters is listed in the end titles with the credit, "words and music by Ray Erskine Publishing Limited", although only its refrain is spoken by the character Nathan.